 Brought up as a discussion of frustration on a boxing web forum, Fightnight Scores has been developed and hopes to bring clarity and transparency to the world of boxing.

 There is regular fallout after boxing events in regards to unfathomable scorecards.
-Judges, untouchable, are back ringside again while fans scratch their heads, ask why and how, then simply forgot until the next time.
+Judges, untouchable, are back ringside again while fans scratch their heads, ask why and how they got their scores and then simply forget about it until the next time it occurs.

 The concept is simple and nothing new is being added to the rules already in place.
 Our app utilises a “reasoning” concept which requires the user to explain their decision for awarding a round to a certain fighter.